ultralytics/ultralytics/docs/en/guides/object-counting.md

 ???+ tip "Region is Moveable"

-    You can move the region anywhere in frame by clicking on its edges
+    You can move the region anywhere in the frame by clicking on its edges

 ### Optional Arguments `set_args`